-To launch an Amazon RDS instance, a DB subnet group must contain at least two subnets.
+To launch an Amazon RDS DB instance, an RDS DB subnet group must contain at least two subnets.
 These subnets must be in different Availability Zones in the same AWS Region.
-You can remove or delete a subnet from the DB subnet group only if there are no Amazon RDS instances that are associated with the subnet group and launched in the subnet that you're trying to delete.
-If an Amazon RDS instance is launched with a DB subnet group that contains two subnets in two Availability Zones, then you can't delete any subnet from the DB subnet group.
-For more information, see Working with an Amazon RDS DB Instance in a VPC.
+You can remove or delete a subnet from the DB subnet group only if there are no DB instances associated with the subnet group and launched in the subnet that you're trying to delete.
+If you launch a DB instance with a DB subnet group that contains two subnets in two Availability Zones, then you can't delete any subnet from the DB subnet group.
+For more information, see Working with a DB Instance in a VPC.

-If you have a Multi-AZ deployment that has two or more subnets in a subnet group, then the DB instance can be launched in any of the subnets of two Availability Zones.
+If you have a Multi-AZ deployment that has two or more subnets in a subnet group, then you can launch the DB instance in any of the subnets of the two Availability Zones.

 If you have a Single-AZ deployment that has two or more subnets in the subnet group, then you can specify the Availability Zone when you create a DB instance.
 If you didn't specify the Availability Zone when you created the DB instance, then the DB instance is launched in any of the subnets of the two Availability Zones.

-To delete a subnet from an Amazon RDS DB subnet group, isolate the subnet by moving the Amazon RDS instance to another subnet.
+To delete a subnet from a DB subnet group, isolate the subnet by moving the DB instance to another subnet.
 Then, remove the subnet from the DB subnet group.
 The following steps are applicable for Amazon RDS for Oracle, PostgreSQL, MySQL, MariaDB, or SQL Server.

 Note: This resolution doesn't apply to Amazon Aurora, because Aurora uses replicas as failover targets.
-If an Aurora primary instance fails, the replica is promoted to the primary, unlike most Multi-AZ deployments where there is a secondary instance in another Availability Zone.
+If an Aurora primary DB instance fails, the replica is promoted to the primary.
+This action is unlike most Multi-AZ deployments where there is a secondary DB instance in another Availability Zone.

-Deleting a subnet from a Single-AZ Amazon RDS instance
+Delete a subnet from a Single-AZ Amazon RDS DB instance

 Note: If you already have a Multi-AZ deployment, skip to step 2.

 - Reboot the DB instance with failover.
-This promotes the standby to the primary instance.
+This promotes the standby to the primary DB instance.

-- Modify the DB instance back to a Single-AZ RDS instance.
+- Modify the DB instance back to a Single-AZ DB instance.

-Note: Now the Single-AZ RDS instance is no longer in the subnet that you want to delete.
+Note: After you do this, the Single-AZ DB instance is no longer in the subnet that you want to delete.